The Last of Us: Development and history

 The Last of Us Part II was announced at the PlayStation Experience event on December 3, 2016.
 The game missed its original projected release date of February 21, 2020, pushed to May for extra polishing, and later to June 19 due to logistical problems caused by the COVID-19 pandemic.
 In late April, several videos leaked online, showing cutscenes, gameplay, and significant plot details.
 Druckmann tweeted he was "heartbroken" for fans and for the team, who had devoted years to development.
 The development of Part II, according to a report by Kotaku's Jason Schreier, included a crunch schedule of 12-hour work days owing to the studio culture; after the game's delay, developers continued under this schedule for the additional months.
 Publisher Sony Interactive Entertainment granted the developer an additional two weeks of development for bug fixes.

 The existence of The Last of Us Part I was first reported in April 2021 by Bloomberg News's Schreier.
 The game was announced in June 2022 at Summer Game Fest.
-It was released for PlayStation 5 on September 2, 2022, and is scheduled to release for Windows on March 28, 2023.
+It was released for the PlayStation 5 on September 2, 2022, and for Windows on March 28, 2023.
 Development was led by game director Matthew Gallant and creative director Shaun Escayg.
 Gallant previously worked as a combat designer on the original game and Uncharted 4: A Thief's End (2016), and became lead systems designer on Part II, co-leading its accessibility features.
 Escayg was lead cinematic animator on The Last of Us—his first game—and creative director on The Lost Legacy, followed by his work as creative director and co-writer of Marvel's Avengers (2020) at Crystal Dynamics, before returning to Naughty Dog in April 2021.
 Splitting their directing duties, Escayg took responsibility for the cinematics.
 Gallant found he resonated with the themes much more closely than during the development of the original game, having become a father in the interim.
 According to Escayg, the team approached the remake as "a love letter to our fans, to the franchise, and to ourselves as developers"; they felt a responsibility to preserve its essence and quality.
 Several of the creative leadership team of Part I worked on the original game.